GersonDantas/movie-app/requirements/frontend_instructions.md

 - Implement lazy loading of images to improve performance.
 - Write unit tests with Jest and end-to-end tests with Playwright.
 - Style the application using Tailwind CSS.
+- build step by step to monitor the process

 # Relevant docs
 - TMDb API: [https://www.themoviedb.org/documentation/api](https://www.themoviedb.org/documentation/api)